FancyWorks/vscode-plugin-command-runner/README.md

-# stringcopilot README
+# vscode-plugin-command-runner README

-string regexp tool
+a js command tool, you can use vscode functionality with js code

 ## Features

-string regexp tool
+None

 ## Requirements